This post has been updated.

 Q: How long will this flu season last, and when will it peak?

 Flu is very unpredictable.
 The exact timing and duration can vary, but influenza activity often begins to increase in October.
 Most of the time, flu activity peaks between December and February, although activity can last as late as May.
-Experts aren't sure when this season will peak.
-Officials were hoping the season had peaked in the first week of January, but the latest data shows activity continued to increase into the fourth week, with unrelenting intensity, which is unusual.
+It's possible this flu season has already peaked because visits to the doctor's office and hospital emergency rooms have started to decrease.
+Experts say the season is likely to continue into mid-April, which means several more weeks of flu activity.

 Q: What flu symptoms should parents watch for in their children?